Article: Backup Data

 All Smartphones/Tablets

-- Confirm that the app can send you notifications.
+- Confirm that the app is allowed to send you notification

 Please note: If you set up OneDrive again, it may take a few minutes for all your data to be synchronised.